Cultural Evenings

 The film is made with over a 1000 painted canvases that required 65 000 frames of film with each canvas created in oil paints in the style of Vincent van Gogh's art.
 Thus it is a moving van Gogh-like painting that tells the story of the last part of his life and posits a theory as to how he died.
 It is an unusual and quite remarkable achievement and startlingly different from anything that has been filmed before.
 A wonderful assortment of snacks made for wonderful light meal to accompany the film.
 After the film there was a general request for more films of this nature.
 Do yourself the favour of clicking on the buttons below. |

-The monthly Cultural Evening on Friday 1 SeptemberThe Cultural Evening on Friday 1 September at 18h30 had the theme of Spring.
+The monthly Cultural Evening on Friday 1 SeptemberThe Cultural Evening on Friday 1 September had the theme of Spring.
 This was celebrated with spring rolls, cherry yogurt and late winter fruit.

 We listened to the sonnet that is set to music by Vivaldi in his Spring Concerto and then we listened to the concerto.
 The poems almost all related to Spring and the evening closed with a delightful piano piece. |